-Ashweeta Patnaik joined the Ray Marshall Center for the Study of Human Resources (RMC) as a Social Science Research Associate in May 2013.
-Ms. Patnaik has eight years of experience conducting program evaluations, needs assessments, epidemiological research, health surveillance, and survey research.
-She specializes in quantitative research methods, statistical programming and administrative data linkage.
-She has a Masters degree in Public Health from The University of Texas Health Science Center, and she is a certified SAS Base Programmer.
+Prior to joining the Center in May 2013, Ms. Patnaik worked at the Public Policy Research Institute at Texas A&M University.
+Ms. Patnaik has fifteen years of experience conducting program evaluations and policy research.
+She has a Master’s degree in Public Health from The University of Texas Health Science Center and she is a certified SAS Base Programmer.